 "An Israeli restaurant in Houston's Rice Village offering a range of traditional and modern Israeli dishes." - Brittany Britto Garley

-"Sunday brunch at this Rice Village restaurant starts promptly at 11:30 a.m., with Israeli-inspired dishes like crispy chicken schnitzel sandwich, which is topped with eggplant, pickles, and a shata aioli, the herbaceous Aruk omelet served with labneh, tahini, sourdough bread, and a side salad, and the chocolate Babkha French toast that served with vanilla anglaise.
+"Sunday brunch at this Rice Village restaurant starts promptly at 11:30 a.m., with Levantine dishes like the crispy chicken schnitzel sandwich, topped with eggplant, pickles, and a shata aioli; the herbaceous Aruk omelet served with labneh, tahini, sourdough bread, and a side salad; and the chocolate babka French toast that served with vanilla anglaise.
 The drinks menu is the perfect compliment with coffee, teas, boozy snowballs, and a host of cocktails, including its Tahini Brandy Milk Punch, a variety of mimosas made with fresh juices, and a spritz menu just in time for summer." - Brittany Britto Garley

 "The variety of salatim and kebabs is enough reason to visit this Rice Village gem.
 Known for its modern Levantine cuisine, Hamsa also offers a stellar three-course prix fix lunch menu between 11:30 a.m. and 2:30 p.m.
 Tuesday through Friday.
 For $25, diners can pick between two salatim or a plain or lamb hummus before moving on to the entrees — falafel sandwich, shakshuka, lamb lahmajun, or meat skewer with rice and Israeli salad.
 The experience finishes with dessert and offers the option to buy a glass of wine for $10.
 On nice weather days, diners can sit on the picturesque front patio and take in the sights and sounds of the bustling shopping center as they dine." - Brittany Britto Garley